VA Claims for Exposure to AFFF | October 2024

 What is AFFF?

-AFFF is a firefighting foam that has been used since it was developed by the Navy in the 1960s.
-It is a fire suppressant that is efficient for extinguishing flammable liquid fires that are resistant to extinguishment by water.
-AFFF creates a dense foam blanket that suppresses fires and prevents them from reigniting.
+AFFF is a firefighting foam that the Navy developed in the 1960s.
+It is efficient for extinguishing flammable liquid fires that are resistant to water extinguishment.
+AFFF creates a dense foam blanket that suppresses fires and prevents them from reigniting and spreading.

 Part of what makes AFFF effective for firefighting is its inclusion of per- and polyfluoroalkyl substances (PFAS).
-These are synthetic chemicals resistant to heat, water, and oil.
-Studies have found these same chemical traits contribute to persistence in the environment and a greater potential for human health risks.
+These synthetic chemicals are resistant to heat, water, and oil.

-PFAS are often called "forever chemicals" because they do not break down easily and can accumulate in the environment and the human body over time.
+However, studies also discovered that these chemicals persistently remain in the environment and threaten human health.
+Called “forever chemicals,” PFAS do not break down easily and can accumulate in soil, water and human bodies over time.
 As a result, AFFF exposure symptoms can take years to become visible.

 VA Compensation for Veteran Firefighters